Deep Learning in Asset Pricing

-Third, they first apply PCA to the characteristics managed factors before solving the mean-variance optimization with elastic net penalty.
-Fourth, they constraint the tuning parameters based on economic priors.
-Fifth, we allow for different linear weights on the long and the short leg of the characteristic based factors. \cite{blanchet2016} show that mean-variance optimization with regularization can be interpreted as an adversarial approach that perturbs the empirical distribution of returns.} In addition we also report the maximum Sharpe Ratios for the tangency portfolios based on the Fama-French 3 and 5 factor models.\footnote{The tangency portfolio weights are obtained on the training data set and used on the validation and test data set.}
+Fourth, we allow for different linear weights on the long and the short leg of the characteristic based factors.
+Fifth, they advocate to first apply PCA to the characteristics managed factors before solving the mean-variance optimization with elastic net penalty. \cite{lettaupelger2018} generalize the robust SDF recovery to the RP-PCA space. \cite{bryzgalova2019} also include additional mean shrinkage in the robust SDF recovery and propose decision trees as an alternative to PCA. \cite{bryzgalova2019} also show that mean-variance optimization with regularization can be interpreted as an adversarial approach with parameter uncertainty.
+We use conventional long-short factors as a benchmark as those are the most commonly used linear models in the literature.
+PCA based methods are deferred to Section \ref{sec:IPCA}.} In addition we also report the maximum Sharpe ratios for the tangency portfolios based on the Fama-French 3 and 5 factor models.\footnote{The tangency portfolio weights are obtained on the training data set and used on the validation and test data set.}